Looking for HughesNet U.S.? Click here.

 Whether organizations are looking for an experienced partner to manage cross-border network needs, implementing an omni-channel strategy, seeking network resilience or secure WiFi, or trying to improve speed to market, they can look to HughesON, the provider of choice for leading enter- prises in Europe and globally.

 Enterprises across a wide range of vertical markets—including retail, restaurant, hospitality, and convenience store—are turning to amenities-based guest WiFi solutions to increase consumer traffic.
-Now government agencies are also beginning to use the power of WiFi technology to keep their workforces and constituents better connected.
+Now government agencies are also beginning to use the power of cloud-managed WiFi technology to keep their workforces and constituents better connected.

 Better connected.
 That’s what HughesONTM Managed WiFi is all about.
 A component of the HughesON portfolio of Managed Network Solutions, HughesON Managed WiFi combines superior WiFi and business networking into an integrated solution with a complete portfolio of managed WiFi/wireless Internet services designed to address government wireless application needs, including: